Why Are My Balls and Scrotum So Hot and Sweaty?

-It's no secret that men sweat "down there," and if you're exercising or it's hot and humid, sweaty balls are perfectly normal.
+It's no secret that men sweat around their testicles, and if you're exercising or it's hot and humid, sweaty balls are perfectly normal.
 But asking why your balls sweat so much is actually important—if you are dealing with excessive testicular sweating, it could be a sign of an underlying condition or a warning sign of thyroid problems, diabetes or an infection.

-Many sweat glands are present in the genital region, an area usually covered with clothing, so it's warm.
+Many sweat glands are present in the penis and scrotum region, an area usually covered with clothing, so it's hot.
 This causes sweat that cannot be easily wiped away, which can become uncomfortable.
 The sweat leaves you feeling moist between the legs and could lead to stench, itching, chafing and rashes.

 It can be difficult to determine normal or excessive amounts of genital sweat, but you can keep an eye out for certain signs, such as sweating heavily for no reason.